lochidev/P2P_Game_Lobby_Service/README.md

 2. Discovery - The Lobby maintains an active registry of waiting peers.
 STL containers (like std::vector or std::map) were used to keep track of all the connected hosts.
 The focus was placed on using RAII principles and Smart Pointers (std::unique_ptr) to ensure that if a host disconnects or a thread terminates, there are no memory leaks.

 3. Coordination - Once two hosts are matched, the Lobby sends the IP/Port info to both peers.
 This uses TCP sockets to ensure the handshake data is delivered reliably.
-After the "introduction," the Lobby drops the connection so the peers can talk directly.
+Then the Lobby drops the connection so the peers can talk directly.

 This might be a good indication of my knowledge on C++ STL and multi-threading.
 I learned alot working on this project